kubernetes-sigs/external-dns/README.md

 * [GoDaddy](https://www.godaddy.com)
 * [Gandi](https://www.gandi.net)

 From this release, ExternalDNS can become aware of the records it is managing (enabled via `--registry=txt`), therefore ExternalDNS can safely manage non-empty hosted zones.
 We strongly encourage you to use `v0.5` (or greater) with `--registry=txt` enabled and `--txt-owner-id` set to a unique value that doesn't change for the lifetime of your cluster.
 You might also want to run ExternalDNS in a dry run mode (`--dry-run` flag) to see the changes to be submitted to your DNS Provider API.
+If your are using `--registry=txt` and running external-dns in multi cluster, you can use `--txt-pre-filter-external-owned-records` to ignore external created records, for example by a different external-dns.

 Note that all flags can be replaced with environment variables; for instance, `--dry-run` could be replaced with `EXTERNAL_DNS_DRY_RUN=1`, or